Challenge

 Connected Places Catapult (CPC) is an agency that works with public bodies, businesses, and infrastructure providers to improve the way people live, work and travel.

-To achieve Net Zero, reducing emissions in key sectors will be vital, and one of the areas that has the biggest carbon footprint is the built environment (approximately 32%).
-One of the most effective ways to reduce emissions in this area is by making homes more energy efficient, but there are various challenges to doing this.
+Reducing emissions in key sectors will be vital, and one of the areas that has the biggest carbon footprint is the built environment (approximately 32%).
+One of the most effective ways to reduce emissions in this area is by making homes more energy efficient, but there are various challenges to this.

 80% of the homes we’ll occupy by 2050 already exist, so retrofitting these houses to reduce their energy consumption is vital.
 At the same time, most of these properties are privately owned — with only around 17% owned by councils — so local authorities need to be able to support and encourage homeowners to take action.
 Policy constraints and a lack of funding also stop councils from undertaking work in this area.